Southern Ocean: Ross and Weddell gyres

+Observation

 Observation of the Southern Ocean is coordinated through the Southern Ocean Observing System (SOOS).
 This provides access to meta data for a significant proportion of the data collected in the regions over the past decades including hydrographic measurements and ocean currents.
 The data provision is set up to emphasize records that are related to Essential Ocean Variables (EOVs) for the ocean region south of 40°S.